anubis619/powershell-scripts/README.md

 # powershell-scripts

-## A collection of PowerShell script to manage your AD instance or Okta tenant
+## A collection of PowerShell scripts to manage your AD instance or Okta tenant
 ======

 ### The Bulk group create has not been created by me but rather found on the internet while searching for a way to reproduce an event.